mattelisi/RHUL-stats/docs/03-correlations.md

 Occasionally, we may need to calculate partial polychoric correlations (e.g. partial correlations between ordinal variables).
 To the best of my knowledge there isn't a simple package that allows to compute these.
 However, we can use an approach known as [Schur complement](https://en.wikipedia.org/wiki/Schur_complement).

 The approach works as follow.
 Say we have computed a matrix of partial polychoric correlations using the `polycor` package; in particular $\Sigma$ is the correlation matrix between the variables of interests.
 We further have also a set of variables we want to account for (let's call these 'confounders'), and we calculate the matrix of the correlations between them, let's call this $C$.
-Finally, we also have a matrix of correlations between the variables of interest and the confounders $B$.
+Finally, we also have a matrix of correlations between the variables of interest and the confounders, here notated as $B$.

 The partial correlation matrix can be computed as the Schur complement of $C$ in the block matrix $M$, defined as $M = \begin{bmatrix} \Sigma & B \\ B^T & C \end{bmatrix}$.
 Note that the matrix $M$ simply corresponds to the 'full' correlation matrix - the the matrix including correlations between _all_ variables (variables of interest and confounders).

 In practice, the Schur complement (partial correlation matrix) is computed as

 $$\text{Partial Correlation Matrix} = \Sigma - BC^{-1}B^T.$$

 Here is a simple function in R that can calculate the partial correlation matrix when some or all the variables are ordinal: